hwalborn/source-code-finder/README.md

 # Source Code Finder and Highlighter

-This is a web application built with pure JavaScript/HTML to display the source code for the url that is typed into the input box.
+This is a web application built with React and Express that builds on the already existing application I built out using pure html and JavaScript.
+A user can search for a url and get the source code displayed in the browser

-Once the code is displayed, the user may click on any html element to highlight any elements that correspond
+Once the code is displayed, the user may click on any html element to highlight any elements that correspond.
+The user may also select the color of the highlight from the dropdown menu

+There is also an option to format the text.

 The front end makes calls to an external API built with Express